Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 represents a distinct set of data or compute resources that can be managed and accessed separately.
-Partitioning is frequently used for high-volume solutions to allow different sets of physical infrastructure to independently manage subsets of the total data set, and to perform querying and compute operations on that data.
+Partitioning is frequently used for high-volume solutions to allow different sets of physical infrastructure to independently manage subsets of the total data set, and to perform querying and compute operations on that data independently of other partitions.

 > ### 🧩 Sharding pattern
 >